 - Consider a Professional Trustee: Due to the nature and extent of trust assets and/or the complexity of relationships between the trustee and the beneficiaries, it may also be prudent to seek assistance of a trustee who is outside your circle of family or friends.
 Professional trustees, whether individual or institutional (e.g. a bank trust department), may be a better solution.

 The best way to address this critical issue is to consult with an experienced and qualified estate planning attorney to discuss your concerns and goals.
-An experienced attorney will be able to guide to the correct decision and will have knowledge of the qualified professional fiduciaries in your community should that option be considered.
+An attorney with those credentials will be able to guide to the correct decision and will have knowledge of the qualified professional fiduciaries in your community should that option be considered.